langecode/HATEOAS/README.md

 and in that way help developers to be more productive and deliver more business value.

-The ultimate goal of this project is to evolve these best practices to a level of maturity, where they could make that into reference implemntations of REST and possible the standards such as e.g. JAX-RS.
-The initial approach however is to have developers working with it and mature this into something with a broad apeal to developers of REST services and having proven itself to be useful for service implementation.
+The ultimate goal of this project is to evolve these best practices to a level of maturity, where they could make that into reference implementations of REST and possible the standards such as e.g. JAX-RS.
+The initial approach however is to have developers working with it and mature this into something with a broad appeal to developers of REST services and having proven itself to be useful for service implementation.

 ### Why are we doing this?
 The primary aim is to help service developers to create better services that are easier to keep on developing and we of course need that ourselves.